COLLEGE OF ENGINEERING & SCIENCE

 Study with Us

 As a Louisiana Tech College of Engineering and Science student, you’ll get hands-on experience solving real-world problems.
 In your first year, you’ll learn the foundations of your field.
-Throughout your studies, you’ll build prototypes and do intensive research to develop solutions to the problems that businesses, governments, and nonprofits face, and you’ll have opportunities to participate in Hackfests.
+Throughout your studies, you’ll build prototypes, participate in hackfests, and develop solutions to the problems that businesses, governments, and nonprofits face.
 Most importantly, you’ll have opportunities to bond with your classmates through small classes and student organizations that will provide you with professional development, hands-on projects, and leadership experience.

 Whether you join us as an undergraduate or graduate student, you’ll have access to top-notch research and learning facilities and courses taught by experts in your field.